MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/governance-single-team.md

 ---
-title: "Fusion: Governance design for a simple workload"
+title: "CAF: Governance design for a simple workload"
 description: Guidance for configuring Azure governance controls to enable a user to deploy a simple workload
 author: petertaylor9999
 ms.date: 2/1/2019